TL;DR

 On the other hand, private real estate investors are also recognising the value of green investments, spurred by the availability of green financing and incentives for sustainable development.

 Properties that meet these criteria are becoming more attractive, as this also facilitates funding for resilience against climate risks and a competitive edge in the market.
-For instance, Calpers, the largest U.S. pension group, has announced earlier this year that it will invest $25 billion in private markets that are green, targeting real estate, infrastructure and private equity.
+For instance, CalPERS, the largest U.S. pension group, announced earlier this year that it will invest $25 billion in green private markets, targeting real estate, infrastructure, and private equity.

 Furthermore, Peter Cashion, Calpers’ managing director for sustainable investment, supports that “those are the ones [private market assets] that have very evident climate investment opportunities”.